plietar/outpack_server/README.md

 ## GET /metadata

 Returns a list of (truncated) packet metadata.
-Accepts an optional query parameter `from` specifying a date from which to return results, e.g. `/metadata?from=`
+Accepts an optional query parameter `from` specifying a date from which to return results in the format YYYYMMDD-HHMMSS (i.e. the first part of an outpack id), e.g. `/metadata?from=20170103-172301`.

 ```
 {